BRajendra10/JS-Task/README.md

 # JavaScript
-A js repository which containe all the js projects and task files.
+A js repository which containe all the task files(RNW).